ggegoge/parsing_expressions/README.md

 ```
 of course the `+` could also be a `-` and the `*` could be `/` too.
 They are the same operation after all (but reversed).

-The process of parsing is based on the principal highlited in the grammar above with
+The process of parsing is based on the principle highlited in the grammar above with
 three functions in `expressions.c` each creating a node for the tree:

 ```C